-A list in Python is a mutable and ordered collection of elements (Mutable means that the elements of a list can be modified after the list is created).
+A list in Python is an ordered and mutable collection of elements (Mutable means the elements of a list can be modified after the list’s creation).

 Lists are one of the most versatile and widely used data structures.
 They allow us to store ordered collections of elements, such as numbers, strings, or other objects.